British Band, British Pressing… Right?

 So Happy, to have a first UK press, of this lost gem.
 Porky/Pecko

-Like many record collectors, he is happy to have a mediocre-at-best, dubby-sounding original pressing, poorly mastered by a famous mastering engineer, George Peckham, a man we know from extensive experience is responsible for cutting some of the best sounding records we’ve ever played.
+Like many record collectors, he is happy to have a mediocre-at-best, dubby-sounding original pressing, poorly mastered by a famous mastering engineer, George Peckham, a man we know from extensive experience to be responsible for cutting some of the best sounding records we’ve ever played.
+He is one of the greats.

-Is this fellow an audiophile?
+Is Dodgerman an audiophile?
 He could be!
-Many audiophiles employ this kind of magical thinking, believing that a British band’s albums must perforce sound their best on British vinyl.
+Many audiophiles employ this kind of mistaken audiophile thinking, believing that a British band’s albums must sound their best on British vinyl for some reason, possibly a cosmic one.

 To be fair, we have played exactly one copy of the album with Porky/Pecko stampers.
 Did we get a bad one and the gentleman quoted above got a good one?
-Nobody knows, because nobody can know absent more evidence.
+Nobody knows, because nobody can know with a great deal more evidence to make the case one way or the other.
+Would we buy another Porky pressing?
+If we found one for cheap, sure.
+But that is not very likely to happen.
+Those kinds of records are not cheap these days.

 If you have a great sounding UK copy, we would love to hear it.
 Until then we remain skeptical.